 What makes an effective sexual harassment training course?

 When done properly and with the right investment and support behind it, sexual harassment training can be highly effective in enabling the creation of a workplace culture with zero tolerance towards sexual harassment and an educated workforce where everyone feels accountable and empowered to address any issues.
-(By the way, you can try LRN’s anti-harassment and discrimination training courses for free instantly, including our course on preventing sexual harassment.)
+(By the way, you can request a demo LRN’s newly designed anti-harassment and discrimination training courses, including our course on preventing sexual harassment.)

 It’s important to consider your workforce’s specific requirements as well as a range of different training formats, content, and tactics to ensure that your training works the best it can.
 Some of these include: